zth/rescript-relay/packages/rescript-relay/benchmarks/SIZE.md

 The runtime remains larger than the original because it supports both protocols.
 Shared nullable converters add a small fixed cost while removing per-artifact initialization code.
 There is no measured full-app bundle result yet.

+## Performance recheck

+`size-perf-{forward,reverse}-{before,current}.json` records the post-change performance check against `e856b90`, using the same version 3 harness for both.
+Version 3 models the compiler's shared empty-plan calls as well as prepared plans;
+it reports zero per-artifact preparation time when the shared converter is used.
+Do not compare these reports to older fixture-version 2 reports with `--compare`.

+This run was noisy (host load averaged about 32 runnable tasks); several apparent speedups reversed when the run order reversed.
+It does **not** establish an additional speedup or a reliable regression estimate.
+Nonempty plans use unchanged response traversal code; empty plans reuse that same generic nullable traversal through a shared entry point.
+Unit, independent-model, mounted, and mutation tests pass.
+A quieter application benchmark is still needed for precise timing deltas.